publishpress/publishpress-series/readme.txt

 * Fixed the problem where those with the "Editor" role were unable to manage series or change series options.
 Reported [here](http://wordpress.org/support/topic/320604?replies=2#post-1261455)

+* Updated the layout/looks of the Organize Series Options page to better fit in with WordPress 2.8+

 *Minor Fixes*

 * A couple of mixed localization tags